 - 11.A.
 Double Hits.
-Balls can be hit twice, but this must occur during an unintentional, continuous, single-direction stroke by one player.
-If the stroke made while performing the serve or during a rally is deliberately not continuous, or not in a single direction, or the ball is struck by a second player, it is a fault. - 11.B.
+Balls can be hit twice, but this must occur during a continuous, single-direction stroke by one player.
+If the stroke made while performing the serve or during a rally is not continuous, or not in a single direction, or the ball is struck by a second player, it is a fault. - 11.B.
 Switching Hands.
 A paddle may be switched from hand to hand at any time. - 11.C.
 Two-Handed Shots.
-Two-handed shots are allowed. - 11.D.Missed Shot.
+Two-handed shots are allowed. - 11.D.
+Missed Shot.
 A player completely missing the ball when attempting to strike it does not create a dead ball.
 The ball remains in play until it bounces twice or until any other fault occurs. - 11.E.
-Broken or Cracked Ball.
-If any player suspects the ball is or becomes cracked after the serve, play must continue until the end of the rally.
+Broken, Cracked, Degraded, or Soft Ball.
+If any player suspects the ball is or becomes broken, cracked, degraded, or soft after the serve, play must continue until the end of the rally.
 In officiated matches, players may appeal to the referee before the next serve occurs to determine if a ball is degraded, soft, broken or cracked.
 If, in the judgment of the referee, a broken or cracked ball impacted the outcome of a rally, the referee will call for a replay with a replacement ball.
 If both teams agree that the ball is degraded or soft, the ball will be replaced, but there is no replay of the prior rally.
 In non-officiated matches, if both teams agree, players may replace a degraded, soft, broken, or cracked ball before the next serve occurs.
-In only the case of a cracked ball, if the players agree the cracked ball impacted the prior rally, a replay occurs.
+In only the case of a broken or cracked ball, if the players agree the cracked ball impacted the prior rally, a replay occurs.
 If the players do not agree that a cracked ball impacted the outcome of the prior rally, the prior rally stands as played.
+If both teams agree that the ball is degraded or soft, the ball will be replaced, but there is no replay of the prior rally.